“Modern exact clairvoyance, as developed by him [i.e., Rudolf Steiner],

 "Rupert Sheldrake, Ph.D., author of Dogs That Know When Their Owners Are Coming Home: and Other Unexplained Powers of Animals, wants cat owners to participate in his research by conducting experiments themselves.
 He says not enough research regarding cats and extrasensory perception (ESP) abilities is available."
 [9-29-2011 http://www.catchannel.com/magazines/catfancy/june-2007/does_your_cat_have_esp.aspx]

-• "Along with exact clairvoyance, you must also achieve something I refer to as ideal magic." — Rudolf Steiner, WALDORF EDUCATION AND ANTHROPOSOPHY, Vol. 2 (Anthroposophic Press, 1995), p.
-18.
+• "Along with exact clairvoyance, you must also achieve something I refer to as ideal magic." — Rudolf Steiner, WALDORF EDUCATION AND ANTHROPOSOPHY (Anthroposophic Press, 1995), Vol. 2, p.
+18. "Ideal magic," according to Steiner, is the ability to enter the spirit realm through the use of Anthroposophy.

-• "Not every Waldorf teacher has the gift of clairvoyance, but every one of them has accepted wholeheartedly and with full understanding the results of spiritual-scientiﬁc investigation concerning the human being." — Rudolf Steiner, WALDORF EDUCATION AND ANTHROPOSOPHY, Vol. 2, p.
+• "Not every Waldorf teacher has the gift of clairvoyance, but every one of them has accepted wholeheartedly and with full understanding the results of spiritual-scientiﬁc investigation concerning the human being." — Rudolf Steiner, WALDORF EDUCATION AND ANTHROPOSOPHY (Anthroposophic Press, 1995), Vol. 2, p.
 224. "Spiritual science" is Anthroposophy.
 "Spiritual-scientiﬁc investigation" is the use of exact clairvoyance.

 The problem in all of this is that there is no reliable evidence that clairvoyance of any kind actually exists.
 Careful research has been done, repeatedly, and despite occasional false alarms, the final results have always been negative.
 [See "Clairvoyance".
 To look into what appears to be recent false alarm, see "ESP".]